Jaqobs/makelive/README.md

 This tool uses the Core Graphics and AV Foundation frameworks to modify the metadata of the photo and video files to add the required Content Identifier.

+## Limitations

+The Live Photos created by this tool may not work as Live Wallpapers.
+I don't user Live Wallpapers and don't have time to debug this.
+I believe the issue has to do with video format and/or video length.
+I'm happy to accept a PR but please don't open an issue if Live Wallpapers don't work.

 ## Caution

 > [!WARNING]